What is the Standard Size of a Besser Block?

 Besser blocks are ‘glued’ together with cement mortar joints.
 This is just a concrete glue trowelled between individual blocks to hold them together.

-Steel reinforcement is placed horizontally in special blocks called knockout blocks as the wall is built and vertically in some of the hollow cores once a certain height of block wall is built.
+Steel reinforcement is placed horizontally in special blocks called knockout blocks as the wall is built.
+Steel reinforcement is also placed vertically in some of the hollow cores once a certain height of block wall is built.

 In other parts of the world, Besser Blocks are also known as concrete blocks, grey blocks, breeze blocks, and cinderblock construction.

-In Australia, the common name for concrete blocks is Besser Block which comes a prominent concrete block moulding equipment manufacturer, Besser.
+In Australia, the common name for concrete blocks is Besser Block which comes from a prominent concrete block moulding equipment manufacturer, Besser.

 Besser block retaining wall and raft slab